Desairo/STM32_UserGuide/lesson3_Terms/README.md

-# Lesson 3: Important Terminologies
+# Lesson 3: Important Terminologies for Debugging

+STM32 offers several features that help developers monitor and interact with the system while it is running.
-Some features in STM32 are designed to make development easier and more efficient.
-They combine hardware and software to provide a way to observe, interact with, and optimize the system in real time.
+These tools combine hardware and software capabilities to make debugging, tracing, and system optimization easier and more efficient in real time.

 ---

 ## Trace
-1)Refers to the process of monitoring and recording real time execution of running on the microcontroller.
+1)Refers to the process of monitoring and recording real time execution
+running on the microcontroller.
 2)It allows developers to observe behavior of a code without stopping or altering its execution.
 3)tracing can log specific events,such as when an interrupt is triggured or when a certain function is called.

-## SWV(Serila Wire Viewer)
+## SWV(Serial Wire Viewer)
 1)SWV allows to trace data in real time when microcontroller is running.
 2)It is used to track exceptions,interrupts,function calls,etc.
 3)SWV uses SWO pin to output trace data.